 Most Americans are aware of the murky, often unaccommodating nature of dealing with health insurance.
 Some personal accounts of individuals who have tried to acquire advanced prosthetics through insurance describe the emotional appeals process and impossible out-of-pocket costs, multiple airplane trips paid out of pocket to prosthetists all over the country, and having to first be fit with a basic, body-powered, hook-like device before being considered for an electric prosthesis.

 In order to even be eligible through a major insurance provider for an upper limb prosthesis, the prescription process requires a medical practitioner to justify that the device is “medically necessary.”
-This requirement creates a barrier to access.
+This requirement can create a barrier to access.
 “Medically necessary” is a blanket term, interpreted differently by each insurance system.

 This isn’t just an American problem.
 Canada, for example, is a country with universal healthcare.
 Prosthesis costs might be covered if the device allows a person to have “basic functionality.”
 But the guidelines for “basic functionality” can mean anything from the basic activities of daily living, such as eating and dressing, to participation in physically demanding manual labor to maintain employment.
 And each individual province has its own coverage guidelines.
-Should you really have to relocate to access the prosthetic device that you know you need?

 What Will Your Prosthesis Cost?